When I opened my eyes,

 tightly-bound inside of me

-I didn't realize I carry day to day
+a grief I didn't realize I carry day to day

 from simply being here, in this way.